Missing Atiya Anjum-Wilkinson's mum makes new appeal

 Courts have been told the former insurance salesman said he was taking Atiya to Southport, but instead took her to Lahore, Pakistan, and told Ms Wilkinson that she would never see her again.

-Anjum was handed his fourth jail term by a High Court judge in April after he refused to reveal where his daughter was.'No contact'
+Anjum was handed his fourth jail term by a High Court judge in April after he refused to reveal where his daughter was.

 Mr Justice Moor imposed a 12-month prison sentence after he found him in contempt of a High Court order instructing him to disclose her whereabouts.